PlayStation VR: PlayStation VR Aim Controller

-The Aim Controller is an optional, abstractly-shaped light gun peripheral that was bundled with Farpoint and also sold separately for US$59.99.
+The Aim Controller is an optional, abstractly-shaped light gun-like peripheral that was bundled with Farpoint and also sold separately for US$59.99.
 It is also compatible with a limited selection of VR shooter games, and mimics the feel of a gun more closely than a traditional gamepad.
 It has all the functions of a Dualshock controller, and, unlike the PS3-era Sharp Shooter accessory, does not require a PlayStation Move controller to be slotted in.
 It was praised by IGN as "a must-have for VR shooter fans on PlayStation".

 Games and content

 In March 2016, Sony said there were 230 developers actively working on content for PlayStation VR, with 50 titles available by the end of the year.

 Existing, non-VR games can be played within PlayStation VR via "Cinematic Mode", which renders the content on a simulated projection screen in a 3D space.
 The mode has three screen size options, ranging up to 226 inches (18.8 ft) in virtual size.
 PlayStation VR also supports the display of 360-degree photos and video.
 Other features, such as Share Play and Live from PlayStation, are also compatible within the headset.
-It can also be used to watch 3D movies on Blu-Ray 3D.
+It can also be used to watch 3D movies on Blu-ray 3D.

+Use with PlayStation 5

+The PlayStation VR is compatible with the PlayStation 5 via backward compatibility using a USB to PlayStation Camera adapter that was shipped for free by Sony to anyone who has previously purchased the PS VR.
+This option was available until November 26, 2024, and currently the adapter can only be found by third-party vendors.
+There are currently no PlayStation 5 games announced that support it; if a PS VR supported game also has a PlayStation 5 version available, the PlayStation 4 version has to be installed instead via backward compatibility to be able to play in virtual reality.